CypElf/Blog/articles/Write Ups/CTF interIUT/Forensic/memoires_du_matelot.md

 ---
 title: Mémoires du matelot 1
 date: 22/06/2021
+keywords:
+    - Forensic
-description: "For this challenge, we had a big memory dump to work with, and were asked to retrieve the IP and port of someone that was connected to the machine using a VPN."
+description: For this challenge, we had a big memory dump to work with, and were asked to retrieve the IP and port of someone that was connected to the machine using a VPN.
 author: Elf
 ---